hadasbro/defarg-functions/README.md

 ## Purpose

-If you need function or consumer with some default parameter such as e.g. in PHP, for example:
+If you need function or consumer with some default parameter such as in other programming languages, for example:

 Python: